 In early 2015, our daughter Margaret Grace was born at the Cleveland Clinic.
-Typical parents worry about sleep routines, feeding schedules and diaper rashes.
-Instead, I worried about all those things plus the fact that I was a "legal stranger" to the child my wife had just given birth to.
-Could our daughter inherit from me?
-Could she inherit from my parents?
-Could she collect my future social security benefits?
-Could I make medical decisions on her behalf?
-The answer to all of these questions is: no. As a result, our family has spent countless hours and hundreds of dollars working with an attorney to help us try to protect our family in the same way heterosexual families are under the law.
-Ohio law continues to discriminate against our family simply because laws were written in gender-specific terms where families are comprised of one mother and one father.
+Most parents worry about sleep routines, feeding schedules and diaper rashes.
+In addition, I was worried about the fact that the current laws defined me as a "legal stranger" to the child my wife had just given birth to, a child that we decided together to conceive, that we intended to raise and love together.
+Would this child be able to inherit from me?
+Would she be able to inherit from my parents?
+Would she be able to collect my future social security benefits?
+Would I be able to make medical decisions on her behalf?
+The answer to all of those questions, simply put, is: NO. And as a result, our family has spent countless hours and hundreds of dollars working with an attorney to help us try to protect our family in the same way heterosexual families are already protected under the law.
+Gender-specific laws that define families as one mother and one father continue to discriminate against all families in Ohio.

-Shortly after our daughter was born we began house hunting for our first family home.
-We wanted a larger house closer to my parents and it didn't take long to fall in love with a house in Bay Village.
-Our hearts sunk when our realtor informed us that they expected to get multiple offers alongside ours.
-This meant we'd be competing against heterosexual families in a relatively conservative Catholic community.
-Neither of us could afford to finance the house on our own and there was no way to hide the fact that we were both women in the offer prepared by our real estate agent.
-We had no choice but to put in an offer and hope for the best.
-The joy of buying our first home together was overcast by the fear that we could legally be discriminated against under Ohio law.
-No Ohioan deserves to be discriminated against or denied housing because of their sexual orientation or gender identity or expression.
+Shortly after our daughter was born we started house hunting for our first family home.
+We dreamed of a larger house, with a yard, closer to my parents and it didn't take long to fall in love with a house in Bay Village.
+Our hearts sunk when our realtor informed us that she heard the owners were expecting to get multiple offers alongside ours.
+We'd be competing against other families in a relatively conservative Catholic community.
+What if the current owners didn't want to sell their house to two lesbians?
+Neither of us could afford to finance the house on our own, meaning there was no way to hide the fact that we were both women in the formal offer prepared by our real estate agent.
+All we could do was put in our offer and hope we'd be treated fairly, because there is no law to protect us.
+The joy of buying our first home together was overcast by fear and anxiety knowing that Ohio permits this kind of discrimination today.
+No Ohioan deserves to be discriminated against or denied housing because of their sexual orientation, gender identity or expression.

 Like everyone else, we count on our jobs to provide financial stability for our family.
 I work as a manager in sales operations for Hyland Software.
-My wife works as IT General Counsel advising county government on ways to use technology to enhance the lives and services provided to the 1.25 million residents.
+My wife works as an attorney at a law firm in downtown Cleveland.
 To be clear, our jobs are about more than a paycheck - our jobs are the building blocks of our careers, helping define who we are and allowing us to have an impact on our community.
-These jobs provide our families with healthcare, pensions, retirement accounts, life insurance, onsite daycare, and a multitude of other benefits.
+These jobs provide our families with healthcare, retirement accounts, life insurance, onsite daycare, and a multitude of other benefits.
 Jobs are where we learn, develop and grow our skills to lead.
 Jobs help us build financial stability so that we can purchase homes in the community, invest in our neighborhoods and pay taxes.
-All Ohioans can't bring their "whole self" to work knowing their personal life can ruin what they've worked so hard to achieve.
-They can't focus on giving their best efforts when the law says they aren't as worthy as their heterosexual counterparts.
-No hard working Ohioan should be discriminated against because of their sexual identity or gender identity or expression.
+Today, many Ohioans are forced to hide or pretend to be something they aren't, knowing their personal life can ruin what they've worked so hard to achieve.
+These employees cannot focus on giving their best efforts when the law says they aren't as worthy as their counterparts.
+No hard working Ohioan should be discriminated against because of their sexual orientation, gender identity or expression.
 Everyone should have an equal opportunity to work, be judged on the merit of that work, and provide for their families.